ricardodpcosta/ScholarPy/examples/IPC/README.md

 ## Customisation

-* Replace `html_urls` in the scripts with your own HTML page(s) (file or URL).
+* Replace the argument `html_urls` in the scripts with your own HTML page(s) (file or URL).
-* Adjust parameters in the scripts to fit your needs.
+* Adjust the remaining function/command arguments in the scripts as necessary.
-* Both scripts save the output files in the current folder.
+* Both scripts are configured to save the output files in the current folder.